 This document is intended to be used as a tool to help to identify relevant COI and the COI referred to in this report can be considered by decision makers in assessing asylum applications and appeals.
-However, this document should not be submitted in full or in isolation as evidence to refugee decision making authorities.
+This report is not a substitute for individualised case-specific research and therefore this document should not be submitted in isolation as evidence to refugee decision making authorities.
 Whilst every attempt has been made to ensure accuracy, the authors accept no responsibility for any errors included in this report.